Nepal Trekking Sale On NowBook Now & Save

 • Sightseeing and site entry fees as listed

-• Bottled Oxygen for emergency use
+• Portable Altitude Chamber and bottled oxygen for emergency use

 Not included